 That depends on the car.
 First, consult the user manual.
 With some models, there’s a second filler cap.
 This can be located next to the main fuel cap.
 Or it might be in the boot.
 If either of those is the case, you can top up the AdBlue yourself.
-However on some cars, the AdBlue tank is hidden beneath the car.
+However on some cars, the additive tank is hidden beneath the car.
 You need to take it to a garage to have the tank refilled.

 How do you fill it up?

 The AdBlue refill comes with a special spout that plugs into the car’s filler cap.
 This enables you to top it up without wasting any of the liquid.
 You simply pour it in.
-The car’s computer should tell you how much AdBlue you need to fully replenish the tank.
+The car’s computer should tell you how much additive you need to fully replenish the tank.
 Although it’s a non-toxic liquid, AdBlue is an irritant.
 If you get it on your skin, you should wash it off immediately.
 It’s the same story with paintwork: AdBlue is corrosive and can damage it.

 Where do you buy it?

 AdBlue is available from most motor retailers and filling stations.
 It costs around £3 a litre and as with most things, the more you buy, the cheaper each litre becomes.

 What happens if you ignore the warnings?

 Your car should have an electronic indicator on the dashboard to tell you how much AdBlue you have or haven’t got.
 This will warn you when you get down to around 1500 miles-worth giving you plenty of time to fill it up.
 If you ignore these warnings, the car won’t simply stop but engine performance may be limited.
 This is because the engine will reduce its output in order to reduce its emissions because the additive can no longer do that job.
 If you turn the engine off, it may not start again until you’ve topped up the additive’s reservoir.